Traveling with $10,000 Cash

 Receipt for Release for Humanitarian Purposes of Unreported Money

-After U.S. Customs and Border Protection and the Department of Homeland Security decides to seize the money, it might issue a custody receipt for seized property and evidence from the Department of Homeland Security Form 6051S.
+After CBP or HSI seizes the money for a reporting violation, it might issue a custody receipt for seized property and evidence from the Department of Homeland Security Form 6051S.

 The remarks section might show “humanitarian release in the amount of $____ USD” or “unreported currency.”